-The former director of education for SteppingStone Theatre for Youth Development, Ms. Brainin has taught and /or directed for the MFA Programs at University of Minnesota and University of Missouri-Kansas City, UC Santa Cruz, Butler University and the BFA Program at University of Utah.
+The former director of education for SteppingStone Theatre for Youth Development, Ms. Brainin has taught and /or directed for the MFA programs at University of Minnesota and University of Missouri-Kansas City, UC Santa Cruz, Butler University and the BFA Program at University of Utah.
 A graduate of the Carnegie-Mellon University Drama Program, Brainin has served on grant panels for the Theatre Communications Group and the National Endowment for the Arts.
-She is Past President of the board of directors of the National Theatre Conference (2015-16) and chaired NTC’s Barrie and Bernice Stavis Playwriting Award Committee from 2007-10.
+She is past President of the Board of Trustees of the National Theatre Conference, and serves on NTC’s Barrie and Bernice Stavis Playwriting Award Committee.

-"A" Train by Annie Torsiglieri - United Solo Festival, New York - October, 2017
+“A” Train by Annie Torsiglieri - Heartbeat Ensemble - February/March, 2019

 Indecent by Paula Vogel - Pittsburgh Public Theatre- April/May, 2019

 LAUNCH PAD Summer Reading Series - UCSB - August, 2019

 Gloria, A Life by Emily Mann - History Theatre - Sept/Oct, 2019